Cham0i/AD-DNS-troubleshooting/README.md

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/2.png)

-Click on your domain folder (mine is StarbaseISD.com as established in the previous tutorial)
+Click on your domain folder (mine is StarbaseISD.com)

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/3.png)

 In here we can find the DNS records.
-As you can tell we have two records here.
+As you can tell, we have two records here.
 One for our DC and another for our Client VM.

 ![alt text](https://github.com/Cham0i/Understanding-DNS/blob/main/DNS_pics/4.png)